Home > Getting a Long Stay Visa for Portugal: What to Do in 2026

 It's important to understand that the requirements vary depending on which general type of visa you need (temporary, residency, or job seeker), as well as the specific visa type within that larger category.

-While there are specific requirements depending on the exact visa you're applying for, there is a set of basic documents that are required for all temporary long stay visa seekers.
+While there are specific requirements depending on the exact visa you're applying for, there is a set of basic documents that are generally required for all temporary long-stay visa seekers.

 These basic qualifications include: